rotki/docs/faq.md

 ### ENS data not updating for newly registered name/address combination

 If you just registered your ENS name and you don't see the name and/or avatar being properly displayed in rotki, then that means that the value is cached and you need to force a refresh.
-You can do that by going to `Accounts & Balances → Blockchain Balances` view and pressing the refresh button next to the Ethereum balances table.
+You can do that by going to `Accounts → EVM Accounts` view and pressing the refresh button on the top.

 ### My asset is not showing in rotki